CSE-Club-ISU/pygame-workshop/README.md

     2. Then, activate the virtual environment by running the activation script
         - MacOS: `source venv/bin/activate`
         - Windows: `venv\Scripts\activate`
+        > If you get an error regarding running the script, try running the command (in the same directory) in Command Prompt.

-4. Install pygame by running `pip install pygame`
+5. Install pygame by running `pip install pygame`
     - `pip` is a package manager for python; use it to install packages you need for your project

-5. Create the python file for the game!
+6. Create the python file for the game!

 ## Basic Pygame Setup
 Copy and paste the following code into your main `.py` file to get started.
 There are comments which explain the jist of the code.